Home – Florida Probate – Broward Probate Information

 Detailed Information About Probate in Broward County

-All matters relating to estates in Broward County are governed by the Probate Division, which is located in Room 252 of the Broward County Courthouse at 201 SE 6th Street, Fort Lauderdale, FL 33301.
-It is open Monday through Friday from 8 AM to 4:30 PM.
+All matters relating to estates in Broward County are governed by the Probate Division, which is located on the 3rd Floor, Room 03150 of the Broward County Courthouse at 201 SE 6th Street, Fort Lauderdale, FL 33301.
+It is open Monday through Friday from 8 AM to 3:30 PM.

 Although all probate matters are governed by Chapters 731-735 of the Florida Probate Code, the Broward County Probate Division maintains its own comprehensive set of local procedures.
 An individual who wishes to open a new file or reopen a file for the disposition of an estate must provide the Clerk’s Office with a filing fee and certain specified documents, both of which are determined by the applicable probate process – see below: